Powerlearnproject/se-day1-assignment-ginc-0/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

+Prompt engineering involves crafting precise inputs to AI models to get accurate and relevant outputs.
+It's important because it improves the quality of AI responses, reduces ambiguity, saves time, allows customization, unlocks advanced capabilities, and enhances the overall user experience.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.